List of supporting Arrow characters: Helena Bertinelli / Huntress

-F. Bingsley

-Sergeant F. Bingsley (portrayed by Danny Wattley) is a police sergeant of the Star City Police Department.
-He is in charge of briefing the newly deputized members of Team Arrow into the department, and works with Dinah Drake.

-Mr. Blank

-Mr. Blank (portrayed by J. August Richards) is an assassin hired to kill Laurel and a witness for a court case.
-Originally, the character would have been Onomatopoeia, but the producers found that the character could not be adapted for TV, so they had to create Mr. Blank.

 Sebastian Blood / Brother Blood

 Sebastian Blood / Brother Blood (portrayed by Kevin Alejandro) is a savvy politician who is working with Slade Wilson, a friend of Oliver Queen and romantic interest of Laurel Lance.
 He is a city alderman who is running for mayor to create his vision of Starling City.
 He leads a double life as a criminal, wearing a skull mask based on the nightmares he had of his late-father, called "Brother Blood".
 Seemingly benign, over the course of season two Sebastian is gradually revealed to be narcissistic and directly responsible for the murders of his parents.
 When Slade kills Moira Queen, the only other mayoral candidate, Sebastian becomes the mayor of Starling City.
 When Oliver and Laurel are close to discovering his secret, he misdirects them by having Laurel kill a decoy in the skull mask.
 Laurel uncovers his secret and Oliver tries to reason with Sebastian.
 Sebastian is betrayed by Slade, causing him to give the Mirakuru cure to Oliver, for which he is killed by Isabel Rochev.